Williamson strong inside, Pelicans trounce Grizzlies 144-113 - WHIZ News

+“We keep trying to find more and more ways to use (Williamson),” Van Gundy said.

+Josh Hart scored a season-high 27 points and Ingram added 22 for New Orleans.

-Ja Morant scored 28 points on 12-of-16 shooting for Memphis.
+Ja Morant, who was picked second in the 2019 draft behind Williamson, scored 28 points on 12-of-16 shooting for Memphis.
 Kyle Anderson finished with 19 points and Dillon Brooks scored 18, going 4 of 6 from 3-point range.

-The Pelicans won their fifth straight over the Grizzlies in the latest showdown between Williamson, the top overall pick in the 2019 draft, and Morant, who was taken second.

-Memphis never threatened in the fourth as the Pelicans’ lead eventually ballooned to 34 points.
+Memphis never threatened in the final frame as the Pelicans’ lead eventually stretched to 34 points.

-The Pelicans used a strong second quarter and 15 points each from Hart and Williamson to carry a 63-58 lead into halftime.
+“We just kept getting stop after stop after stop,” Hart said.
+“We were getting out in transition, play fast and knock down shots.
+That lead started to balloon.
+Fourth quarter, we did the same thing.”

+Van Gundy was reasonably pleased that New Orleans held Memphis to 48% shooting and forced 19 turnovers.

 TIP-INS